The de Rham functor for logarithmic D-modules: Operations on D-modules

-Let $X$ be a smooth algebraic log variety.
-As was discussed in \cite{KT} the ring $\sD_X$ always admits a rigid dualizing complex $\rigidDC$.
+Let us now return to the case that $X$ is a smooth idealized log variety and $\sheaf A = \sD_X$.
+As was discussed in \cite{KT}, if $X$ is algebraic, then $\sD_X$ always admits a rigid dualizing complex $\rigidDC$.
 As we will see below, if the log structure of $X$ is non-trivial, $\rigidDC$ is not simply a shift of $\sD_X$.

-To show that the de Rahm functor commutes with duality, we need an explicit computation of $\rigidDC$.
+To show that the de Rham functor commutes with duality, we need an explicit computation of $\rigidDC$.
 In the case that $\ul X$ is smooth this is a special case of \cite{Chemla:2004:RigidDualizingComplexForQuantumEnvelopingAlgebras} where the rigid dualizing complex of the enveloping algebra of a Lie algebroid is computed.
 In this case the canonical bundle $\canon_{\ul X}$ is a right $\sD_{\ul X}$-module and hence by restriction also a right $\sD_X$-module.
 The rigid dualizing complex of $\sD_X$ is then given by $\sD_X \otimes_{\sO_X} \sheafHom_{\sO_X}(\canon_X,\, \canon_{\ul X})[\dim X + \logdim X]$.

 We will show that this formula holds for general smooth idealized log varieties.
 To do so, one replaces the canonical bundle $\canon_{\ul X}$ by the Grothendieck dualizing complex $\Odc_{\ul X}$, i.e.~if $p\colon \ul X \to \pt$ is the structure map, then $\Odc_{\ul X} = p_{\sO\text{-mod}}^!\CC$.
 Hence, if $\ul X$ is smooth, one has $\Odc_{\ul X} = \canon_{\ul X}[\dim X]$.